-Section 1.
-Employees and appointees of Citrus County Sheriff; applica- bility of act; career status and administration.

-(1) APPLICABILITY.-

-(a) The provisions of this act shall apply to all certified and noncertified persons appointed or employed by the Citrus County Sheriff, with the following exceptions:

-1. Commanders or, in the event of a title change, the highest ranked certified law enforcement officer or officers reporting directly to the sheriff.

-2. Special deputy sheriffs appointed under section 30.09(4), Florida Statutes.

-3. Members of a sheriff's posse or reserve unit.

-4. Part-time appointees and employees, whether salaried or hourly paid, who are scheduled to work less than 24 hours per week.

-5. Independent contractors, temporary employees, or contract employees.

-6. Appointees and employees employed pursuant to a grant, the continued existence or funding of which is subject to the expiration or withdrawal of the grant provider.

-7. For the purpose of the act, "appointee" and "employee" are synonymous, and any derivative of "employ" refers to the persons to whom this act applies.

-(b) This act does not apply to an otherwise covered person who claims that a dismissal was for lawful off-duty political activity or for discriminatory reasons.

-(c) This act does not change the independence of the sheriff as set forth in section 30.53, Florida Statutes, which reserves the final authority and responsibility of dismissing employees and appointees solely to the sheriff's discretion.

-(d) This act does not grant the right of collective bargaining to the sheriff's employees who do not otherwise have that right pursuant to law.
+- Section 1.
+Employees and appointees of Glades County Sheriff; applicability of Act; career status and administration; definitions; transitions; administration.- - (1) APPLICABILITY.-The provisions of this Act apply to all certified and noncertified persons appointed or employed by the Glades County Sheriff, with the following exceptions: - (a) Commanders, or in the event of a title change, the highest ranked certified law enforcement officers reporting directly to the Sheriff. - (b) Special deputy sheriffs appointed under section 30.09(4), Florida Statutes. - (c) Members of a sheriff's posse or reserve unit. - (d) Part-time appointees and employees, whether salaried or hourly paid, who are scheduled to work less than 24 hours per week. - (e) Independent contractors, temporary employees, or contract employees. - (f) Appointees and employees employed pursuant to a grant whose continued existence or funding is subject to the expiration or withdrawal of the grant provider. - (2) APPLICATION TO CERTAIN DISMISSED PERSONS.-This Act does not apply to an otherwise covered person who claims that a dismissal was for lawful off-duty political activity or discriminatory reasons. - (3) INDEPENDENT MAINTENANCE.-This Act does not change the independence of the Sheriff as set forth in section 30.53, Florida Statutes, which reserves the final authority and responsibility of dismissing employees and appointees solely to the Sheriff's discretion. - (4) APPLICATION TO COLLECTIVE BARGAINING.-This Act does not grant the right of collective bargaining to the Sheriff's employees who do not otherwise have that right pursuant to law.

-(e) This act does not cover the nondisciplinary dismissal of employees or appointees.
-Such nondisciplinary dismissals include those arising from a reduction in force, layoff, and partial or total abolition or cessation of a program, service, operation, department, subdivision, or grant-funded position, at the discretion of the sheriff.
+(5) NONDISCIPLINARY DISMISSALS.-This Act does not cover the nondisciplinary dismissal of employees or appointees.
+Such nondisciplinary dismissals include those arising from a reduction in force, layoff, or partial or total abolition or cessation of a program, service, operation, department, subdivision, or grant-funded position, at the discretion of the Sheriff.

-(2) DEFINITIONS.-As used in this act:
+(6) DEFINITIONS.-

-(a) "Appointee" means a person selected by the sheriff to serve in the position of deputy sheriff or correctional officer who is a certified officer within the meaning of chapter 943, Florida Statutes.

-(b) "Employee" means any person employed by the sheriff for a position which does not require certification under chapter 943, Florida Statutes.

-(c) "Dismissal" means the discharge or withdrawal of appointment by the sheriff or his or her designee of a person employed or appointed to a position with the Office of the Sheriff.

-(d) "Initial probationary period" means 1 year of conditional employment or appointment commencing on the initial date of actual work and continuing for 12 months in a regularly established position.
-This probationary period may be extended at the discretion of the sheriff for a period equal to any work time taken off during the 12-month period.
-The initial 12-month probationary period may also be extended at the discretion of the sheriff for an additional 6 months.

-(e) "Career appeals board" means an ad hoc board authorized under this act to hear disciplinary dismissal appeals.

-(f) "Reemployment" means the reappointment or reemployment of a person who was previously an appointee or employee of the Office of the Sheriff.
+- (a) "Appointee" means that person selected by the Sheriff to serve in the position of Deputy Sheriff or Correctional Officer who is certified within the meaning of chapter 943, Florida Statutes. - (b) "Employee" means any person employed by the Sheriff for a position which does not require certification under chapter 943, Florida Statutes. - (c) "Dismissal" means the discharge or withdrawal of appointment by the Sheriff or his or her designee of a person employed or appointed to a position with the Office of Sheriff. - (d) "Initial probationary period" means 1 year of conditional employment or appointment commencing on the initial date of actual work and continuing for 12 months in a regularly established position.
+This probationary period may be extended at the discretion of the Sheriff for a period equal to any work time taken off during the 12-month period.
+This initial 12-month probationary period may also be extended at the discretion of the Sheriff for an additional 6 months. - (e) "Career Appeals Board" means the ad hoc board authorized under this Act to hear disciplinary dismissal appeals. - (f) "Reemployment" means the reappointment or reemployment of a person who was previously an appointee or employee of the Office of Sheriff.